 - Imported Alien Phlebotinum: Xio's advanced technology is the result of friendly alien races aiding earth.
 Dr. Guruman, an Alien Fanton, is one of them and a recurring character.

 - The Multiverse: Confirmed to exist in one with at least some of the other Ultra Series when Ultraman Zero appears via dimensional travel and X gains the ability to hop between dimensions as well.
 Max shows up in ep 8 to assist in battling Zetton, and both Ginga and Victory show up in eps 13 and 14 after being dragged to X's Universe by Mold Spectre.

-- Non-Lethal K.O.: Ultraman X's finishers turn monsters into spark dolls instead of killing them.
+- Non-Lethal K.O.: Ultraman X's finishers turn monsters into spark dolls instead of killing them, or in case of evil aliens send them flying into the air with a twinkle.
 Though this only applies to his attacks, as Xio's weapons can kill monsters and aliens outright.

 - Offscreen Moment of Awesome: Mold Spectre opens a portal to bring his and his sister's army to Earth.
 Ultraman Ginga is the one who comes through instead, having apparently destroyed Mold Spectre's entire army by himself offscreen.